St Catharines Milling and Lumber Co v R

 St Catharines Milling and Lumber Co v R was the leading case on Aboriginal title in Canada for more than 80 years.
-The Judicial Committee of the Privy Council, affirming a ruling by the Supreme Court of Canada, held that Aboriginal title over land was allowed only at the Crown's pleasure, and could be taken away at any time.
-This case, involving Ojibway Treaty No. 3 which had never been previously litigated before any court, is a leading decision in Canada on the differences between the division of legislative powers and property rights under the Constitution of Canada.
+The Judicial Committee of the Privy Council, affirming a ruling by the Supreme Court of Canada, held that Aboriginal title over land was allowed only at the Crown's pleasure and could be taken away at any time.
+The case, involving Ojibway Treaty No. 3, which had never been previously litigated before any court, is a leading decision in Canada on the differences between the division of legislative powers and property rights under the Constitution of Canada.

 Background

 At issue were treaty lands thought to be within Rupert's Land when Canada entered into Treaty 3 in 1873.
-Following the Ontario-Manitoba Boundary Case, the Canada (Ontario Boundary) Act 1889 placed about two-thirds of the treaty area in Ontario.
-Canada believed that it was entitled under the Treaty, and its legislative authority under section 91 (24) of the Constitution Act, 1867 for "Indians and Lands reserved for the Indians", to administer Treaty lands.
-The lumber company was granted a federal permit to a timber berth on Lake Wabigoon, and that permit was challenged by the Province.
+Following the Ontario-Manitoba Boundary Case, the Canada (Ontario Boundary) Act 1889 placed about two thirds of the treaty area in Ontario.
+Canada believed that it was entitled under the Treaty and its legislative authority under section 91(24) of the Constitution Act, 1867 for "Indians and Lands reserved for the Indians" to administer Treaty lands.
+The lumber company was granted a federal permit to a timber berth on Lake Wabigoon, and the permit was challenged by the province.

-The courts below
+Lower courts

-In 1885, Chancellor Boyd of the Chancery Division held that the phrase "Lands reserved for the Indians" referred only to “Indian Reserves”, and "such words do not cover lands which have never been the subject of treaty or surrender, and as to which the Legislature or executive Government have never specifically appropriated or 'reserved' for the Indian population."
-On appeal, the Court of Appeal affirmed this, as well as stating that the lands transferred by the 1889 Act, other than that covered by Indian reserves, vested in the Crown in right of Ontario.
-This was affirmed on appeal to the Supreme Court of Canada.
+In 1885, Chancellor Boyd of the Chancery Division held that the phrase "Lands reserved for the Indians" referred only to “Indian Reserves,” and "such words do not cover lands which have never been the subject of treaty or surrender, and as to which the Legislature or executive Government have never specifically appropriated or 'reserved' for the Indian population."
+On appeal, the Court of Appeal affirmed that and stated that the lands transferred by the 1889 Act, other than those covered by Indian reserves, vested in the Crown in right of Ontario.
+That was affirmed on appeal to the Supreme Court of Canada.

-At the Privy Council
+Privy Council

-The SCC ruling was affirmed by the Board.
+The Supreme Court ruling was affirmed by the Privy Council.
 Lord Watson identified the source of Aboriginal title as the Royal Proclamation of 1763, and he noted:

 Impact

-Other issues arose from this decision.
+Other issues arose from the decision.
 The Privy Council said, for example, that Ontario must relieve Canada of its obligations under the treaty since Ontario had the benefit of it, but subsequent litigation by Canada failed on that point too.
 In Ontario Mining Co. v.
 Seybold, the Privy Council extended the rule to deny the Indians any beneficial interest in the reserves that had been set apart for them under the Treaty.
-It took a series of federal/provincial agreements, culminating in the Canada/Ontario Indian Reserve Lands Agreement, to provide an interim solution to the problems created these decisions.
+It took a series of federal/provincial agreements, culminating in the Canada/Ontario Indian Reserve Lands Agreement, to provide an interim solution to the problems created those decisions.
 A further resolution was reached in 1986, with the passage of the Indian Lands Agreement (1986) Act.

 Even though some of Lord Watson's observations were later varied by the Supreme Court of Canada in Guerin v.
-The Queen, this case is the starting point for an understanding of Aboriginal law in Canada.
+The Queen, the case is the starting point for an understanding of Aboriginal law in Canada.